hbc/NGS_Data_Analysis_Course/lessons/02_searching_files.md

 `$ grep NNNNNNNNNN Mov10_oe_1.subset.fq`

 We get back a lot of lines.
 What if we want to see the whole fastq record for each of these reads?
-We can use the '-B' argument for grep to return the matched line plus one before (-B 1) and two lines after (-A 2).
+We can use the '-B' and '-A' arguments for grep to return the matched line plus one before (-B 1) and two lines after (-A 2).
 Since each record is four lines and the second line is the sequence, this should give the whole record.